jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 | female | 2.1893 | 0.198 | 11.035 | 0.000 | 1.800 | 2.578 |

-Looking at the coefficient for Age, we can see that there is a negative relation between passenger age and probability of survival.
-On the other hand Class_1, Class_2, and female have positive coefficients meaning that there is a positive correlation between both passenger class and sex, and the probability for survival.
-This confirms our chi^2 test results and initial hypothesis that more women and higher class passengers had a higher probability for survival.
+Looking at the coefficient for Age, we can see that there is a negative relation between passenger age and the probability of survival.
+On the other hand Class_1, Class_2, and female have positive coefficients meaning that there is a positive correlation between both passenger class and sex, and the probability of survival.
+This confirms our chi^2 test results and the initial hypothesis that more women and higher class passengers had a higher probability of survival.

-It is also important to note that the confidence intervals for all coefficients are strictly negative or strictly positive meaning there is a significant probability that each of the coefficients have influence over a passengers chance of survival.
+It is also important to note that the confidence intervals for all coefficients are strictly negative or strictly positive meaning there is a significant probability that each of the coefficients have influence over passengers chance of survival.

-As a last trick we plot all the different possibilities for survival based on age for each combination of our categorical variables so that we can visualize what passengers had the highest and/or lowest possibility of survival for the shipwreck.
+As a last trick, we plot all the different possibilities for survival based on age for each combination of our categorical variables so that we can visualize what passengers had the highest and/or lowest possibility of survival for the shipwreck.